whatsupcoders/Neumorphism/README.md

 Neumorphism (aka neomorphism) is a relatively new design trend and a term that's gotten a good amount of buzz lately.
 It derives its name from skeuomorphism – a way of integrating real-world objects into user interface design.
 Well in order to understand Neumorphism let's understand what is Skeuomorphism and flat designs first.</br>
-<span style="color: purple;">Neumorphism</span> is a library draws from both skeuomorphism and flat design by pairing a monochromatic color palette with subtle shadows, while giving a sense of 3-dimensions in the form of buttons and other elements.
+<span style="color: purple;">Neumorphism</span> is a library that draws from both skeuomorphism and flat design by pairing a monochromatic color palette with subtle shadows, while giving a sense of 3-dimensions in the form of buttons and other elements.

 To get started right away, head on to [Gitee](https://gitee.com/openharmony-sig/Neumorphism)

 ## **2. How to achieve Neumorphism?**
-There are certain design principles to be followed in order to achieve Neumorphism and I have listed it below.
+There are certain design principles to be followed in order to achieve Neumorphism and I have listed them below.
  <ul><li>Light Color for Light Shadow.</li>
  <li>Mid color for Main background and Element color.</li>
  <li>Dark Color for Dark Shadow.</li></ul>